 The best school in the U.S. for Economics is Duke University.
 Duke University economics students make 33.1% more than the average economics grad.
 The setting in a big urban center is wonderful for students seeking ample chances for networking, experience, and discovery.

 Harvard University is a good choice for students pursuing an Economics degree.
-Students who graduate from this program report average early career income of economics and mid-career income of $141,631.
+Graduates of the economics program make about $64,330 in their early career salary and $141,631 in their mid-career salary.
 Situated in Cambridge, Massachusetts, this institution is a logical option for students who enjoy the buzz of a popular city.

 Columbia University in the City of New York is among your best bets if you're planning on studying Economics.
 A favorite major for undergrads, there are roughly 309 students enrolled in this program at Columbia.
 With over 20,000 students, this school is among the largest schools in the country.

 Any student pursuing a degree in Economics has to look into University of Chicago.
-Students who graduate from the economics program make about $56,260 in the first five years of working and $96,125 after their first five years of working.
+Soon after graduation, economics students usually make around $56,260 in the first five years of their career.
 Located in Chicago, Illinois, this university is optimum for young people who flourish in an urban setting.

 Yale University is among your top options if you want to study Economics.
 This is a fairly common subject of study at Yale, with 14.7% of undergraduates enrolled in it.
 The setting in a large urban center is great for students seeking out considerable options for social networking, excitement, and exploration.